tulilirockz/nuspawn/README.md

 ### Networking

-If you are trying to run your container and cant seem to get networking working, make sure that your configuration doesnt have the VirtualEthernet option enabled, like this:
+If you are trying to run your machine and cant seem to get networking working, make sure that your configuration doesnt have the VirtualEthernet option enabled, like this:

 ```ini
 [Network]
 VirtualEthernet=no
 ```

+### Others

+Any other weird behaviour you encounter may have been explained in the manpages.
+(TODO) The machines really have some weird requirements (e.g.: having systemd-userdbd in order to bound users to get to the machine user database) around systemd to make things work.